 I believe that science and science education can save the world.
 Why?
 Science has already delivered a longer human life expectancy, the eradication of many diseases, and many other medical, societal, and technological benefits.
 Our current technology and communications have advanced our species into a fantastical present, rich with realities once only reserved for science fiction.
 Currently, our cosmic perspective allows us to see ourselves as tiny inhabitants of a small pale blue dot in the deep abyss of space.
 This perspective has enriched us with the knowledge that we live within a delicate envelope that requires stewardship on a global scale.
 In the 4.5-billion-year history of our planet, no other species has come to this stage of technological prowess, harnessing the ability to inadvertently cause planetary change and either the wisdom to intentionally change it for good, or the folly to let its seemingly clever inventions destroy itself.
+I am working on changing the world through science to save our future, push open new discoveries, and inspire everyone for a better tomorrow.

 My name is Daniel Peluso.
 As a returning non-traditional adult student, I recently graduated (April 2016) from the University of Pittsburgh and received a B.S. in Natural Sciences (concentration in planetary sciences), a B.A. in Media & Professional Communications, as well as a Certificate in Digital Media.